 - Some Final Tips for Saving Money in Vienna

-Remember that our Vienna travel costs are estimated.
-We give you a guideline, however, prices can change at any time!
-To make it a bit easier for you, we’ve listed all costs and prices in US dollars (USD).
+Remember that my Vienna trip cost guide is estimated.
+I’ll give you guidelines, but exchange rates, prices, and inflation mean that every guestimate I make will be a little off.
+To make it a bit easier for you, I’ve listed all the costs and prices in US dollars (USD).

 Expenses | Estimated Daily Cost | Estimated Total Cost |